 • How Soon May I Visit My Son?

-On-campus visits, called Parent Weekends, begin after four full months.
+On-campus visits, called Parent Weekends, begin after four full months, and depending on enrollment it could be 6-14 weeks.
 They are on the third full weekend of every other month and they start Saturday and end Sunday morning.
 The Parent Weekend is also a time for parents to receive instruction from our staff.
 All home visits require the approval of Academy Directors.

 • What is the Required Commitment Level of the Participating Parents?